TheHive-Project/CortexDocs/installation/install-guide.md

 ## Analyzers and Responders
 Analyzers and Responders are autonomous applications managed by and run through the Cortex core engine.
 They have their [own dedicated GitHub repository](https://github.com/TheHive-Project/Cortex-Analyzers).
-They are included in the Docker image but must be installed separately in binary, RPM and DEB packages.
+They are included in the Docker image but must be installed separately if you are using binary, RPM or DEB packages.

 ### Installation
 Currently, all the analyzers and responders supported by TheHive Project are written in Python 2 or 3.
 They don't require any build phase but their dependencies have